Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-\textbf{Case 2: $p$ is in the top-right corner.} Lemma~\ref{lem:bridging_lemma} implies that the left and bottom edges of $\mathcal H_1$ must contain either $q$ or a bridging point.
-However, the left edge of $\mathcal H_1$ can only contain $q$, so $q$ is on $\mathcal H_1$.
-Supposing there was a bridging point on the bottom edge of $\mathcal H_1$, it would imply that $q$ is on the right edge of $\mathcal H_2$, contradicting the fact that $q$ is on the left edge of $\mathcal H_1$.
+\textbf{Case 2: $p$ is in the top-right corner.} Lemma~\ref{lem:bridging_lemma_part_1} implies that the left and bottom edges of $\mathcal H_1$ must contain either $q$ or a bridging point.
+However, by Observation~\ref{obs:bridging_points}, the left edge of $\mathcal H_1$ cannot contain a bridging point, and thus $q$ lies on $\mathcal H_1$.
+Supposing there was a bridging point on the bottom edge of $\mathcal H_1$, Lemma~\ref{lem:bridging_lemma_part_2} would again imply that $q$ is on the right edge of $\mathcal H_2$, contradicting the fact that $q$ is on the left edge of $\mathcal H_1$.
 Therefore, there are no bridging points, $p$ is in the top-right corner of $\mathcal H_1$ and $q$ is on the bottom-left corner of $\mathcal H_1$.
 See Figure~\ref{fig:four_cases_p_top-right}.
-By Definition~\ref{defn:special_configuration_event} this makes $p$ a special configuration event.
+This makes $p$ a special configuration event.

 \end{proof}